In this week's Abundance Insider: Poker-playing AI systems, graphene made from soybean oil, and a new cancer breakthrough.

 What it is: The AI poker bot Libratus recently beat top professional poker players at Pittsburgh's Rivers Casino.
-Built by researchers at Carnegie Mellon University, the bot demonstrated a significant advancement in AI by being able to apply reason and intelligence in games of "imperfect information."
+Built by researchers at Carnegie Mellon University, the bot demonstrated a significant advancement in Artificial Intelligence by being able to apply reason and intelligence in games of "imperfect information."
 Libratus ended with $1.8 million in chips, while the pros ended with a deficit.
-In an interview with Wired, Daniel McAuley, one of the professionals Libratus beat, said of the AI, "It splits its bets into three, four, five different sizes.
+In an interview with Wired, Daniel McAuley, one of the professionals Libratus beat, said of the Artificial Intelligence, "It splits its bets into three, four, five different sizes.
 No human has the ability to do that."

 Spotted by Khaled Salih / Written by Sydney Fulkerson

 Vespa's Creators Just Unveiled a Personal Cargo Robot